koenbok/Framer/readme.md

 - Run `make test` to run the unit tests in phantomjs
 - Run `make` to retest the latest version on changes

-There are also a set of visual and interactive tests for Framer Studio which you can find in test/studio.

 ###### Reporting Issues

 - Please use the issue tracker